Study of Cirmtuzumab and Paclitaxel for Metastatic or Locally Advanced, Unresectable Breast Cancer

 - Existing neuropathy must be no greater than Grade 1.

-- Concurrent antibody therapy, with the exception of denosumab for use in bone metastasis.
+- No concurrent antibody therapy can be planned with the exception of denosumab for use in bone metastasis.

 You CAN'T join if...

-- Current chemotherapy or chemotherapy within 5 half-lives, or radiotherapy or another investigational agent within 4 weeks prior to study treatment initiation.
+- Patient is currently receiving chemotherapy or has received another chemotherapy within 5 half-lives, radiotherapy or immunotherapy within 2 weeks prior to study treatment initiation.

-- Untreated and/or symptomatic central nervous system (CNS) metastases and/or carcinomatous meningitis.
+- Patient has known, untreated and/or symptomatic central nervous system (CNS) metastases and/or carcinomatous meningitis.

-- Major surgery within 3 weeks prior to enrollment.
+- Patient has had major surgery within 3 weeks prior to enrollment.

-- Known acute or chronic hepatitis B or C.
+- The patient has known acute or chronic hepatitis B or C.

-- Known second primary malignancy within 2 years prior to study entry, except curatively treated non-melanotic skin cancer, cervical carcinoma in situ or stage I colon cancer.
+- The patient has a history of another malignancy within 2 years prior to study entry, except curatively treated non-melanotic skin cancer, cervical carcinoma in situ or stage I colon cancer.

-- History of non-compliance or other medical illness that would preclude compliance with study procedures.
+- Patient has a history of non-compliance or other medical illness that would preclude compliance with study procedures.

-- Known diagnosis of human immunodeficiency virus (HIV) infection.
+- Patient has a known diagnosis of human immunodeficiency virus (HIV) infection.

-- Known severe cardiac insufficiency (NYHA III or IV) with uncontrolled and/or unstable cardiac or coronary artery disease.
+- Patient has severe cardiac insufficiency (NYHA III or IV) with uncontrolled and/or unstable cardiac or coronary artery disease

 La Jolla California 92093 United States